-As an alternative to synthesis or intake of cholecalciferol (vitamin D3), a very similar molecule, ergocalciferol (vitamin D2, with a slightly different side chain) is present in vegetables, but its concentration is usually too low to make up for the deficit.
+As an alternative to synthesis or intake of cholecalciferol (vitamin D3), a very similar molecule, ergocalciferol (vitamin D2, with a slightly different side chain, formed by breakdown of the fungal sterol ergosterol) is present, e. g., in UV-irradiated mushrooms, but its concentration is usually too low to make up for the deficit.

 Two successive hydroxylation steps are required to metabolize D3 and D2, which already contain one hydroxyl group, to their active form, calcitriol.
 The first hydroxyl group is added at position 25, the end of the side chain, in the liver.
 The second hydroxylation occurs in the kidney, at position 1 of the first ring of the erstwhile cholesterol structure.
 This decisive, last activation step is performed in the proximal tubule under tightly regulated conditions.
 PTH stimulates hydroxylation, while the end product calcitriol as well as increased levels of FGF23 and/or phosphate act inhibitory.
 1,25-dihydroxyvitamin D (calcitriol) equilibrates over the entire body and binds to the vitamin D receptor (VDR), a member of the nuclear receptor superfamily.
 As a ligand-dependent transcription factor, one of its functions is the induction of genes that are necessary to maintain Ca2+ reserves.